 If I occasionally lose track of what we’re talking about, give me the time to remember, and if I can’t, don’t be nervous, impatient, or arrogant.

-And mom, if I lose track of what I’m saying, it would be better not to say, see you’re no better than me at remembering.
-That’s hurtful.
+And mom, if I lose track of what I’m saying, it would be better not to say, see you’re no better than me at remembering, because that’s hurtful.
 Remember how you’d protect me as a kid, nobody messed with me.
 Not even my brothers.
-Why mess with my self-esteem?
+Why mess with my self-esteem now?

 Mom.
 I want so badly to be patient, never arrogant, but I can’t help being nervous.
 I’m nervous all the same for your safety.
 Mom remember how you protected me the best you could from danger, mean people, and being unhealthy?
 You protected me from even wanting, when I wanted something you always did your best to work it out.
 That was from new pants, to a new car, to a new home.

 It’s my turn to protect you.
 Mom dear mom, I shared my heart with you about our hardwood stairs.
 I tried every angle to keep you from going upstairs.
 Your own bedroom furniture is in the downstairs bedroom.
 All you toiletry needs are where they belong, in your private bathroom connected to your bedroom.
 There’s two TVs downstairs, one for you with TV ears in your own living room, and one in the family room where you’d join us nightly.

 And yes, I was frustrated when you’d find reasons to come upstairs.
 I told you where I was as often as possible, put my plans on a whiteboard on refrigerator.
 I encouraged you to use the house phone to call me on my cell phone.
 My cell phone I wear as jewelry so I don’t miss a call.